termoose/irccloud/README.md

 - Show operator/voice status in channel member list
 - Get and show fancy ANSI splash art, BitchX style!
 - Should we handle multiple servers?
 Does irccloud do this?
 How? (it kinda works)
+- Add support for IRCCloud file upload
+- Get image preview in terminal, ascii-render fallback in supported terminal
+- Support IRCCloud's pastebin service, query users with very large text inputs if they want to use pastebin service